artic-network/fieldbioinformatics/docs/tests.md

 ## Pipeline tests

-To test the core pipeline, you can use the `test-runner.sh` bash script.
-You can test both the medaka and nanopolish workflows:
+To test the core pipeline, you can use the `test-runner.sh` bash script:

 ```
 ./test-runner.sh clair3